Categories: Myths vs. Facts

 The Science Behind Carbs and Weight

-If you’re active and eat carbs in moderation, your body usually uses them efficiently.
-Problems really start when we:
+If you stay active and eat carbs in moderation, your body uses them efficiently.
+The real problems arise when we:

 • Eat too many processed carbs